platformer/NLP/README.md

 This is a Python program that explores more NLTK functions, specifically the POS tagging function.
 It also contains a word guessing game that uses words that NLTK picks out from a piece of text.
 The program finds the 50 most common nouns in the text and uses those words as the guessing game's dictionary.

 You can see the source code [here](https://github.com/platformer/NLP/blob/main/HW3/hw3.py).

+## NLTK WordNet Python Notebook

+This is a Python notebook exploring the basics of using WordNet and SentiWordNet in NLTK.

+You can see the notebook [here](https://github.com/platformer/NLP/blob/main/HW4/hw4.ipynb).

+You can see the pdf of the notebook [here](https://github.com/platformer/NLP/blob/main/HW4/hw4.pdf).